pyrsia/pyrsia-integration-tests/readme.md

 tests also create the temp directory `/tmp/pyrsia_tests`which is not removed by the tests framework and if necessary has to be removed manually.

+Note: `CLEAN_UP_TEST_ENVIRONMENT=false` is not recommended because it impacts the tests environment and can lead to random failures.

 ## Troubleshooting

-In case of any problems with the tests environment reset the enviroment as follow:
+In case of any problems with the tests environment reset the environment as follows:
 1) Remove all docker images and containers:
    ```sh
       docker system prune --all